 While the number of runs per bus and capacity utilization percentage can be illustrative, combining these analyses to understand the total number of buses currently being utilized can provide additional insight into the overall effectiveness and efficiency of the system.
 Based on approximately 6,744 students actively being transported across 118 buses, the ratio of buses per 100 students is 1.7.
-This is a higher number than the expected range of 1.1 to 1.3, especially considering the high planned capacity utilization results, but is largely explainable by the special needs requirements of the system, with a lower level of both asset and capacity utilization in this segment of the service.
+This is a higher number than the expected range of 1.1 to 1.3, especially considering the high planned capacity utilization results, but is largely explainable by the special needs requirements of the system and the use of vans for some routes, with a lower level of both asset and capacity utilization in this segment of the service.